 According to the UN COMTRADE figures, in 2011 Mexico imported US$65 million worth of Ceylon Cinnamon out of which $63 Million was Ceylon Cinnamon.
 That means per capita consumption of Cinnamon in Mexico, especially Ceylon Cinnamon is the highest in the World.

 Mexico inherited this Ceylon Cinnamon tradition from Spain which brought a variety of spices from the orient including Ceylon Cinnamon.
-With this they create multi layered flavors, where Cinnamon is an essential flavor but never takes center stage.
+With this they created multi layered flavors, where Cinnamon is an essential flavor but never takes center stage.

 MEXICAN CINNAMON RECIPES

 - Half stick of Cinnamon with lime juice.
 Traditionally Te de Canela was served in Mexico as a morning tea.
 Get the recipe here.

 - Mexican cooks have been enthusiastic masters of blending Cinnamon with Chocolate to created a unique flavors.
 The best known of this is that to this is Mole Pablano, which